bencarr/dot-all-2023/README.md

 ## Behaviors

-I’ve included a behavior based on the example I used in the talk.
+I’ve included a behavior based on the example I used in the talk, and you can find more information on the [Behaviors](https://craftcms.com/docs/4.x/extend/behaviors.html) page in the Craft docs.

 ### Date Range Behavior